vwoloszyn/pylinguistics/README.rst

 Try
 ~~~~~~~~~~~~~

-You can test ``pylinguistics``by yourself without instalation: http://app.mybinder.org/1746087056/notebooks/pylinguistics_test.ipynb
+You can also test ``pylinguistics`` by yourself without any instalation: http://app.mybinder.org/1746087056/notebooks/pylinguistics_test.ipynb

-Install (not working yet)
+Install (not working yet - We'll do it ASAP)
 ~~~~~~~~~~~~~

 pip install git+git://github.com/vwoloszyn/pylinguistics.git